 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist based in San Francisco, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Please send your sex and relationship inquiries to email@example.com.
+No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 Now, onto this week’s topic: what to do when a guy won't go down on you.

 Q: I’m a single girl currently getting a lot of use out of my Tinder account.
 In the last year, I’ve progressed to the fourth or fifth date with a handful of guys, and have wound up sleeping with them.
 I’m totally cool with casual sex, but one strange pattern I’ve noticed is that none of them have offered to go down on me.
 I went down on all of them, expecting it to be reciprocated, but it never happened.
 Is this a sign that guys these days are just selfish?
 I love receiving oral, and wish it wasn’t so hard to find a partner who loved it too!
 How do I deal with all these guys not giving oral?

 A: What’s a girl gotta do around here to get some cunnilingus!
 Sadly, I don’t think this is just a temporary trend.
 I don’t have any hard numbers to back this up, but my sense is that cunnilingus has historically been one of the least-often performed sex acts.
 Here are seven tips for how to approach your next hookup and increase your chances of getting what you want.

 1. Try Not To Be Too Quick To Judge